Al Aqsa Mosque

 The History of the mosque

-In the 12th century, when the Crusaders conquered Jerusalem, the Templars expelled the Muslims from the Temple Mount and made the Al Aqsa Mosque their center because they believed that it was used as Solomon’s Temple.
-Today, the mosque, which is under the official control of the Jordanian Waqf, is a major religious center, hosting thousands of Muslims in their prayers.
-It gets visitors every day but is mostly active on Fridays and Muslim holidays.
+In the 12th century, the Crusaders took control of Jerusalem, expelled the Muslims from the Temple Mount, and made the Al Aqsa Mosque their headquarters, believing it to be the site of Solomon’s Temple.
+Today, the mosque is officially administered by the Jordanian Waqf and serves as a major religious center, attracting thousands of Muslims for prayer.
+It welcomes visitors daily, but it is particularly active on Fridays and during Muslim holidays.

 Today, it is not possible for non-muslim visitors to go inside the mosque.
 However, it is possible to go up Temple Mount and see Al Aqsa Mosque from up close.
 However, it is important to note that there is usually a lot of tension around the Temple Mount, so it is recommended to check the situation in advance before you decide to visit.
 If you wish to go up Temple Mount, it is possible to do so from the Western Wall Plaza.